 Psychotherapy and the involvement of a counselor can help individuals to cope with the social and emotional stress that is associated with Tourette syndrome.

-Behavioural therapy is often implemented, encouraging the individual to identify causative situations that tend to lead to the tics, with the help of a counselor.
+Behavioral therapy is often implemented, encouraging the individual to identify causative situations that tend to lead to the tics, with the help of a counselor.
 From this point, certain techniques can be adopted to avoid or manage these situations in a more suitable way.
 Habit reversal is a method that involves relieving the tic by fostering a less noticeable action, such as breathing deeply rather than repeating phrases out loud.